slackapi/node-slack-sdk/docs/index.md

 that explains and compares the options.
 If you're still not sure, [reach out for help](#getting-help) and our community can guide you.

+**Upgrading from version 3?** The
+[migration guide](https://github.com/slackapi/node-slack-sdk/wiki/Migration-Guide-for-v4) has all the information you need to bring your app up to speed

 ---

 You'll notice that some of the API tools are not included in the `@slack/client` package.